 || Primate Conservation, Inc. (PCI), is an all-volunteer, nonprofit 501(c)(3) private foundation dedicated to studying, preserving, and maintaining the habitats of the least-known and most endangered primates in the world.
-One-third of all primates (123 species) are endangered or critically endangered.
-The tropical forests where most primates live are disappearing at an alarming rate, and poaching is a major problem for most of these species.

 Jane Goodall and many others who have done field studies of primates in their natural habitat have shown that dedicated individuals are one of the keys to successful conservation.
 PCI provides grants to support the next generation of researchers and conservationists in the field.
 These grantees research the needs of species and focus the attention of local people and the world on those needs.
-In some cases these researchers are the endangered primates’ only defense against hunters and loggers.
+In some cases these researchers are the endangered primate's only defense against hunters and loggers.